 Duties on the ship fall far beyond the scope of a management position, as the ship captain must be proficient in every aspect of running a ship, from ship operation to maintenance, and in the instance of touring ships, playing host to the passengers.
 The entire success of a ship's voyage lies on the captain's shoulders and how well he or she manages the crew.

 What does a Ship Captain do?

-Lesser, but equally important to their other duties, is the task of keeping regular logs through the journey, and supervising passenger and crew embarking and disembarking.
+Lesser, but equally important to their other duties, is the task of keeping regular logs throughout the journey, and supervising passengers and crew members embarking and disembarking the ship.
 Nearly everything that happens on the vessel must be rigorously documented and checked by the ship captain to keep a formal record of every excursion and the ship's functions throughout.
 In the instance of international travel, it is the captain's duty to meet the requirements of local and international customs and inspections.